 Global Charity Foundation (GCF):The Global Charity Foundation (GCF) carries out a mission to provide health care and education assistance to the most needy in the United States and India.
 CPAA’s association with GCF started in 2009, when their Founder President Dr. Reeta Thukral personally reached out to Mrs Kiran Hukku, the then Director of CPAA’s New Delhi branch, with a donation of US$ 5,000 for establishing CPAA’s exclusive diagnostic facility.
 This led to a long-term alliance with Global Charity Foundation to fund CPAA’s commitment to support treatment, especially chemotherapy drugs for childhood cancer patients.

-To date GCF has supported complete cancer treatment (across 3 years) for 280 childhood cancer patients and 12,000 chemotherapy treatment schedules to the tune of Rs.
-1.3 crores.
+To date GCF has supported complete cancer treatment (across 14 years) for 300 childhood cancer patients and 12,232 chemotherapy treatment schedules to the tune of Rs.
+1.43 crores.
 These children belonging to marginalised communities from villages in and around New Delhi receive treatment at the All India Institute of Medical Sciences, New Delhi.
-The GCF fund gives them a new lease of life by giving them access to free and timely treatment, which would have been otherwise beyond their means.
+The GCF fund gives them a new lease at life by giving them access to free and timely treatment, which would have been otherwise beyond their means.
 This support is augmented further with nutritious diet, travel arrangement to treatment centres and accommodation costs where required.
-Over 80% of these children are in now remission and currently leading a normal life.
+Most of these children are in now remission and currently leading a normal life.